-Shares may be purchased by sending a completed application form or clear written instructions to Tutman 24 HR at the dealing office of the Administrator, or through the means of electronic communications (as set out in paragraph 22).
-Application forms can be obtained by telephoning the ACD's Customer Enquiry Line on 0333 300 0375.
+Shares may be purchased by sending a completed application form, by clear written instructions to the Administrator, or through the means of electronic communications (as set out in paragraph 22 ('Electronic Communications').
+Application forms may be obtained by telephoning the ACD's Customer Enquiry Line on 0333 300 0375.